alfatraining/alfaview-php-sdk/docs/README.md

 ActivationTokenCredentials are used to provide a way of creating users on our platform that need to finish signing up for themselves.
 They are used alongside other credential messages and provide the following additional features:
   - issue short-lived temporary token (60 seconds or less) without any backend permissions in order to fetch information that&#39;s been added for them (most notably, their user profile or information about the company they are joining like the company&#39;s display name)
   - activate/create the authentication method they were assigned to be used with (like UsernamePasswordCredentials)
   - expire after a customizable amount of time (30 days by default)
   - can be deactivated/blocked before they expire (just like any other authentication method we have)
+  - when creating activation token credentials pass *expiry*, *keyType* and *principal*

 | Field | Type | Label | Description |